MostafaShahat2021/Leaderboard/README.md

 ### Key Features <a name="key-features"></a>
 ### In this project:
+- ⭐️ Create a new game by Useing Leaderboard API.
+- ⭐️ Add Submit function.
+- ⭐️ Add Refresh function.
+- Use async and await JavaScript features to consume the API.
-- Add items dynamically to the UI
+- Add items dynamically to the UI.
 - Use NPM.
 - Use webpack.
 - Use webpack-cli.